Strictly Come Dancing 2019 - Songs and dances for this week | Radio Times

 Here’s what we can look forward to this week…

-Dev and Dianne – Couples' Choice to Friend Like Me from Aladdin
+Dev and Dianne - Jive to 'Dance With Me Tonight' by Olly Murs

-Karim and Amy – Samba to Kung Fu Fighting from Kung Fu Panda
+Karim and Amy - Foxtrot to 'The Way You Look Tonight' by Frank Sinatra

-Kelvin and Oti – Charleston to Trip A Little Light Fantastic from Mary Poppins Returns
+Kelvin and Oti - Waltz to 'What the World Needs Now' by Burt Bacharach

-Mike and Katya – Cha Cha to It's Raining Men from Magic Mike
+Mike and Katya - American Smooth to 'Rhinestone Cowboy' by Glen Campbell

 Advertisement